 - Transportation: We dig into how the Hyperloop, Musk’s proposed “fifth mode of transportation” that’s a “cross between a Concorde and an air hockey table,” plans to cut down the 6-hour trip from DC to New York to 30 minutes

-- Aerospace/Airlines: Find out how SpaceX plans to build a “freeway” to Mars by reducing the cost of flying a space shuttle to a fraction of what it is today, not to mention harness rocket technology for earth travel as a well, so that a “spaceflight” trip from London to Hong Kong is similarly priced to a regular flight from London to Hong Kong.
+- Aerospace/Airlines: Find out how SpaceX plans to build a “freeway” to Mars by reducing the cost of flying a space shuttle to a fraction of what it is today, and to harness rocket technology for earth travel as well.

-- AI: We investigate why Musk, who is certain that the race for AI superiority is the “most likely cause” of WWIII, is investing so much of his time into building better AI.
+- AI: We investigate why Musk, who is certain that the race for AI superiority is the “most likely cause” of WWIII, is investing so much into building better AI.

 Elon Musk’s Companies

 Elon Musk is the CEO, founder, inventor, or adviser for some of the world’s most-hyped companies, including:

 Read on for a deep dive into how Elon Musk and his companies are transforming vital industries.

 First with SolarCity and now with Tesla, eliminating our dependence on fossil fuels and instead drawing energy from the “giant fusion reactor in the sky” (aka the sun) has been one of Musk’s priorities for more than a decade.